craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Bible.md

 Much of the treasure of the world is held in horde, still yet to be plundered, but a handsome price some may pay for a job done well.

-Most people use barter to trade for resources, as most people do not carry minted coin, but coin and merchant bar is acceptable currency nearly anywhere.
-The Kingdom of Prosper has a large treasury, and has spread coin around the world, making it the dominant currency, but each of the "nations" of the world mint their own coin.

-The people of the world have [[The Worldwide Calander Systems|different names]] for the days of the week and months of the year, but they all use a 7 day week and a 52 week year.

 Travel from one side of the world to the other takes a month.
 Crossing a nation takes roughly a week.
 Travel is easy, but unrefined.

-The most common languages spoken are Desertspeech, High Common, King's Common, and Swampish.
-They are all born of the languages of the humans mixed with the great influence of the historical languages of the dragons, elves, goblin, and triton respectively.

 ## Power and Punishment
 There are four "national" level powers, the church, the kingdom, the immortal dragon (but mostly [[Golden Claws]]), and the united forces of [[The Democratic Combine of Peoples]], one lower power regulatory federal system, and a few regional powers that are not a part of the national contest (yet).
 Church is theocracy, Kingdom is united fellowship monarchy, the Claws use authoritarian fear, and the Combine uses strength and community.